 The em dash is the longest of the three (—), the en dash is slightly narrower (–), and the hyphen is three times shorter than the first (-).

 Em dashes are used to set apart clauses or parentheses within a sentence.
-A copywriter might choose to use them to create a pause with the intention of creating a greater impact than a comma or parentheses.
-For example:
+A copywriter might use them to form a pause and create a greater impact than a comma or parentheses.

 “Fred returned with his guitar — only hours after breaking it — to play the festival that he had been booked for.”

 An em dash can also replace parentheses at the end of a sentence.
 For example: